Skip to content

 When you begin using DxO PhotoLab, you will be presented with an optics module for each camera-lens combination you own.

-This means that DxO Photolab 7’s corrections are highly optimized and extremely specific, resulting in superior image quality when you open an image.
+As a result, DxO Photolab 8’s corrections are highly optimized and extremely specific, resulting in superior image quality when you open an image.
 Moreover, downloading and applying optics modules is entirely automatic.
-But, if you prefer, you can turn off these automatic corrections and apply them yourself manually.
+But, if you prefer, you can turn off these automatic corrections and apply them manually yourself.

 Presets